facebook/zstd/programs/zstd.1.md

 `ZSTD_CLEVEL` just replaces the default compression level (`3`).
 It can be overridden by corresponding command line arguments.

+### Misc. arguments

+* `--show-default-cparams`:
+    Shows the default compresssion parameters that will be used for a particular src file.
+If the provided src file is not a regular file (eg. named pipe), the cli will just output the default paramters.
+    That is, the parameters that are used when the src size is unknown.

 DICTIONARY BUILDER
 ------------------